byu-cs-236-classroom-templates/project-3/README.md

 # Project 3

-This project uses the `lexer` and `parser` functions from Project 1 and Project 2 to get an instance of a `DatalogProgram` that must then be interpreted to answer its queries.
+This project uses the instance of the `DatalogProgram` created by the `lexer` and `parser` functions from Project 1 and Project 2.
+This project has you write an intepreter that will take the `DatalogProgram` instance, represent the `facts` as relations in a relational database, and answer queries when there are no `rules` in the original Datalog Program.
 Project 3 must
   1. Create a relation for each named scheme in the Datalog program.
   1. Add each fact in the Datalog program to the appropriate relation.
   1. Evaluate each query in the Datalog program and return the answers to each one.